 Addison Williams is in his second season as the Paladins’ cornerbacks coach.

-Williams came to Furman following four seasons at NCAA Division II Tusculum College in Greenville, Tenn., where he served as defensive backs coach defensive coordinator.
+Williams came to Furman following four seasons at NCAA Division II Tusculum College in Greenville, Tenn., where he served as defensive backs coach and defensive coordinator.

 In 2016 Williams coached Tusculum defensive back Jay Boyd, who collected South Atlantic Conference Defensive Freshman of the Year and Don Hansen Division II All-America honors after leading the SAC with five interceptions.
 He also mentored All-America cornerback Cameron Thomas, who posted league highs in interceptions (5) and passes defensed (15) in 2015 en route to garnering All-America recognition.